scripting/docServer/readme.md

 # DocServer

-The source release of the DocServer web app, and a Node app that generates Markdown pages for the verb apps.
+The source release of the DocServer web app, a Node app that generates Markdown pages for the verb apps, and the Markdown pages the app generates.

-### This is an OPML application

-If you have an outliner that can emit OPML, you can create and maintain a set of man-pages in Markdown, as I am doing with Drummer and the docs for the built-in verbs that come with its scripting language.

-You can also browse the same outline in a web app with a GUI-style interface.,

-Each approach has its advantages.

 ### Links to various stuff